kartoza/osgs/docs/_sources/workflows/authentication-using-pg_service-and-qgisauthdb.md.txt

-# Authentication of Postgres using a pg_service file and a qgis-auth.db file
+# Authentication of Postgres using a pg_service file and a qgis-auth.db file - TODO

 This workflow will demonstrate how to access Postgres in QGIS using a pg_service file and a qgis-auth.db file.